christoomey/gsub.vim/README.md

 changes.

-This plugin is heavily inspired by the functionality and interface of the greplace.vim plugin, but offers and alternative approach in hopes of providing more consitent and reliable changes.
+This plugin is heavily inspired by the functionality and interface of the greplace.vim plugin, but offers an alternative approach in hopes of providing more consitent and reliable changes.